avivace/dotfiles/README.md

 ![Screenshot](http://i.imgur.com/6IqZfah.png "General Screenshot")

+Each folder is named after a package and contains every configuration file used by that application.
+Besides some noted exceptions, the files inside the folders are relative to home (e.g. the file `vim/.vimrc` goes to `~/.vimrc`).

-Every section explains which packages, configuration files and (if any) workarounds/fixes are used to obtain the described result.
+Every section here explains which packages and (if any) workarounds/fixes are used to obtain the described result.

 [Full screenshots gallery](http://imgur.com/a/KzJZn)

 ### Contents

 - [Further reference](#further-reference)
 - [Desktop](#desktop)
   - [i3 + Plasma](#i3--plasma-integration)